shilpivyas/ContactUsAPI/README.md

   port to 465,
   username to Email ID of the account through which you want to send mails, password to oassword of the above mentioned email account

+Download the zip and follow the above steps